yuwchen/MultiPA/README.md

 python api.py --inputdir /path/to/your/wav/dir --ckptdir model_assessment
 ```
 Note:
 - This api works on open response, please replace "sen_asr_s" with the target sentence if you want to test on closed response.
-- To prevent OOM, if a wave file is longer than 15 seconds, the model will work on segments and merge the results instead of processing the entire wave file at once.
+- One limitation of MultiPA is its ability to assess long utterances.
+First, MultiPA might fail to process a long utterance due to the GPU out-off-memory issue.
+In addition, its generalization capabilities might be limited because it was trained on utterances shorter than 20 seconds.
+Therefore, an additional audio segmentation step is recommended when using MultiPA on long utterances.
+In the api.py, we implement a simple segmentation method based on whisper's results.
+Specifically, if a wave file is longer than 15 seconds, the model will work on whisper segments and merge (average) the results instead of processing the entire wave file at once.

 Pretrained model:
 Download pre-trained model: [Google Drive](https://drive.google.com/file/d/1Kpm3BeEh6Rh7JZ5tatyHMUMipuo0RYds/view?usp=sharing)